fluxcd/website/content/en/blog/2021-01-06-january-update.md

 The Flux community is growing and we are in the middle of a quite a few big discussions:

-- We have a new guide which explains core concepts in the Flux world: [https://toolkit.fluxcd.io/core-concepts/](https://toolkit.fluxcd.io/core-concepts/) - please give feedback - and thanks Somtochi!
+- We have [a new guide which explains core concepts](/docs/concepts/) in the Flux world - please give feedback - and thanks Somtochi!
 - Flux applies to upgrade to CNCF Incubation status: [https://github.com/cncf/toc/pull/567](https://github.com/cncf/toc/pull/567)

 If you like what you read and would like to get involved, here are a few